 Death Spear, Lesser or Greater: This +1 longspear is bathed in an aura of negative energy that deals an additional 1d6 points of negative energy damage on a successful attack.
 In addition, the spear can be used to deliver an enervation (lesser death spear) or energy drain (greater death spear) effect on a successful hit.
 A death spear has 10 charges when created, and each use of a spell effect uses one charge.
 When drained of charges, the spear retains its aura of negative energy and its enhancement bonus.

-Death spear death spear); Prerequisites: Craft Magic Arms and Armor, energy drain (greater death spear) or enervation (lesser death spear); Market Price: 13,905 gp (lesser death spear), 38,905 gp (greater death spear); Cost to Create: 7,105 gp + 544 XP (lesser death spear), 19,605 gp + 1,544 XP (greater death spear).
+Caster Level: 7th (lesser death spear) or 17th (greater Death spear death spear); Prerequisites: Craft Magic Arms and Armor, energy drain (greater death spear) or enervation (lesser death spear); Market Price: 13,905 gp (lesser death spear), 38,905 gp (greater death spear); Cost to Create: 7,105 gp + 544 XP (lesser death spear), 19,605 gp + 1,544 XP (greater death spear).